albertllousas/functional-domain-driven-design/README.md

   <img width="55%" src="doc/img/cloud.png">
 </p>

-Wow, a lot of fuzzy words, right?
+Wow, a lot of buzzwords, right?

 Now, I still feel that I know nothing, I had to review concepts time to time, but in this project I will to try apply DDD, FP, hexagonal, microservices and kotlin in a real complex scenario in order to see how powerful they are.